antazoey/patchday-ios/README.md

 ## Building

-Do
+You can build using the `make` command or via your IDE.

 ```bash
 make build
 ```

-Or build the PatchDay target using your IDE.